 Chinese good luck superstitions can be specific to different types of luck, including money and love.
 Most every aspect of life has a lucky or unlucky superstition associated with it even some types of luck you may not have considered.
 Feng shui superstitious beliefs are based on traditional Chinese superstitions, and can bring luck and positive chi energy into your home.

 - The Chinese believe that good luck can be found in pairs.
-Love/marriage can be enhanced with a pair of mandarin ducks on the nightstand.
+In feng shui, love can be enhanced by art in the bedroom depicting two mandarin ducks.